joelsprunger/LruExpiringCache/README.md

 # LruExpiringCache
-This is an implementation of an least recently used expiring cache.
-In Python and C++
+This is an implementation of an least recently used expiring cache (Python and C++)